akka/alpakka/docs/src/main/paradox/kinesis.md

 You have the choice of reading from a single shard, or reading from multiple shards.
 In the case of multiple shards the results of running a separate `GraphStage` for each shard will be merged together.

 @@@ warning
 The `GraphStage` associated with a shard will remain open until the graph is stopped, or a [GetRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html) result returns an empty shard iterator indicating that the shard has been closed.
 This means that if you wish to continue processing records after a merge or reshard, you will need to recreate the source with the results of a new [DescribeStream](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_DescribeStream.html) request, which can be done by simply creating a new `KinesisSource`.
-You can read more about adapting to a reshard [here](http://docs.aws.amazon.com/streams/latest/dev/developing-consumers-with-sdk.html).
+You can read more about adapting to a reshard in the [AWS documentation](http://docs.aws.amazon.com/streams/latest/dev/developing-consumers-with-sdk.html).
 @@@

 For a single shard you simply provide the settings for a single shard.